-The wind hit us the moment we stepped out of the treeline.
-Below, the Hocheifel stretched out in every direction β rolling hills painted in rust and gold, the kind of autumn panorama you don’t forget.
-It was late October 2023, and I’d driven out to western Germany to meet up with Bernd from Rheinland Outdoor and Flo from Naturabenteuer for an overnighter.
-None of us had been to this particular spot before, but sometimes the best camps are the ones you stumble into.
+The wind hit us the moment we stepped out of the woods.
+Below us the Hocheifel stretched in every direction, gentle hills in rust and gold, the kind of autumn panorama you do not forget.
+It was late October 2023, and I had driven out to western Germany to meet Bernd (@rheinlandoutdoor) and Flo (@naturabenteuer) for a night outside.
+None of us knew this spot beforehand, but sometimes the best camps are the ones you stumble onto.

 Setting Up Camp#

-We found our spot on a ridge with a view that made us all stop talking for a moment.
-Just wind, fading daylight, and an endless horizon.
-That’s when you know it’s the right place.
+We found our spot on a hilltop with a view that briefly silenced all of us.
+Just wind, fading daylight and an endless horizon.
+That is when you know the place is right.

-I pitched my DD Tarp 3x3m in an A-frame setup β nothing fancy, but with the wind picking up, I wanted something stable.
-Underneath, I rolled out the Bundeswehr-Unterlegmatte “Elefantenhaut” and my Exped Synmat UL on top.
-The combination isn’t the lightest sleep system out there, but on cold ground it makes a real difference.
-Bernd and Flo set up their shelters nearby, and soon we had a proper little camp going.
+I pitched my DD Tarp 3x3 m in an A-frame, nothing fancy, but with the wind picking up I wanted something stable.
+Underneath went the Bundeswehr elephant skin and the Exped Synmat UL on top.
+The combination is not the lightest, but on cold ground it makes a real difference.
+Bernd and Flo set up their shelters nearby, and soon a proper little camp was standing.

 Dinner with a View#

-The fire came to life quickly.
-For dinner, I threw steaks into the Vildmarks pan β the large one, which is perfect when you’re cooking for a group.
-The cast iron gets properly hot over open flame, and the sear on those steaks was exactly right.
+The fire caught quickly.
+For dinner I dropped steaks into the large Vildmarks pan, which is just right when you cook for several people.
+The iron gets properly hot over an open flame, and the crust on the steaks was exactly right.

-We ate sitting on logs, looking out over the valley as the last light disappeared.
-Simple food, great company, ridiculous view.
-Hard to beat that combination.
+We ate sitting on logs, looking out over the valley as the last light went.
+Simple food, good company, an absurd view.
+Hard to top.

 Temperatures dropped fast once the sun was gone.
-I was glad I’d packed the Helikon-Tex Alpha Tactical Grid Fleece β it’s one of those layers I grab almost automatically for autumn trips now.
-Not bulky, but it traps warmth effectively, especially under a wind layer.
-The night got properly cold and gusty, with the tarp flapping now and then, but I slept well enough in my Carinthia TSS Inner.
+I was glad I had packed the Helikon-Tex grid fleece, which I reach for almost automatically on autumn trips now.
+Not bulky, but it holds the warmth well, especially under a wind layer.
+The night turned properly cold and gusty, the tarp flapped now and then, but I still slept well in the Carinthia TSS.

 Morning Warmth#

-Crawling out of the sleeping bag into a cold, windy October morning isn’t anyone’s favourite moment.
+Crawling out of the sleeping bag into a cold, windy October morning is nobody’s favorite moment.
 But coffee fixes most things.
-I fired up the Bestargot Titan French Press β titanium keeps it light in the pack, and the coffee it brews is miles ahead of instant.
-While that steeped, I made a spicy bean pan for breakfast: canned beans, onions, a good amount of chili, all cooked down in the Vildmarks until it was thick and bubbling.
-Flo and Bernd came over with their mugs, and within minutes we were all warm from the inside out, talking about the next trip before this one was even over.
+I got the titanium French press going, titanium keeps the pack weight down and the coffee beats instant by a mile.
+While it steeped, I cooked a spicy bean pan for breakfast: canned beans, onions, plenty of chili, all reduced in the Vildmarks until thick and bubbling.
+Flo and Bernd came over with their mugs, and within minutes we were warm from the inside out, talking about the next trip before this one was even over.

-That’s the thing about overnighters like this.
-You don’t need a week in the wilderness.
-One night, good people, a solid fire, and a view β that’s enough to reset.
+That is the thing about overnighters like this.
+You do not need a week in the wilderness.
+One night, good people, a solid fire and a view are enough to reset.
 The Hocheifel surprised me.
-I’ll be back.
+I will be back.

 Gear Used